ssadedin/bpipe/docs/Guides/AWS.md

 filesystems {
     S3 {
-        type='S3'
-        bucket='<name of bucket to use as work directory>' accessKey = '<your access key>'
+        bucket='<name of bucket to use as work directory>' }
-        accessSecret = '<your secret access key>'
 }
-}
 ```

-NOTE: in the current implementation, it is necessary to redundantly specify the access key and secret
-for both the storage and the executor.
+### Security Groups

+Bpipe interacts with EC2 instances almost entirely using SSH connections.
+As such, it is important
+that you ensure that instances created are assigned a security group that enables SSH
+connectivity (that is, access on port 22).
+A convenient way to do this is to create a
+group with inbound rules:

+- Type SSH
+- Protocol TCP
+- Port range 22
+- Source 0.0.0.0/0  (or specify your port range)

+You can then specify this security group in your `bpipe.config` file for all cloud access.

+### Key Pairs

+It is expected that you have already created and downloaded a key pair to allow
-NOTE2: the name of the key pair is expected to match the file name it is stored in, absent the `.pem`
+SSH access.
+Bpipe follows a convention that the name of the key pair is expected to match
-extension.
-For example, if you call the file `my_secret_key.pem` then Bpipe expects the key is
+the file name it is stored in, absent the `.pem` extension.
+For example, if you call the
-called in AWS `my_secret_key`.
+file `my_secret_key.pem` then Bpipe expects the key is called in AWS `my_secret_key`.
+This
+convention avoids you having to specify both the name of the key pair and its path.

 ## Preparing an image